nathjohn/BlueGreen/README.md

 git update-index --chmod=+x .\infra\set-params.sh
 ```
 locally to make the bash script executable.
 Once you commit and push the change to your GitHub repository the script will be allowed to run in your GitHub action.

+## Make changes to the sample app and push the code.
+When you create a PR an merge it to main branch the GitHub action will run and deploy the sample app to the Azure ContainerApps environment.